-Passive

-Active
+Passive Active

 Development areas: The teacher can set up the tasks in a way that lets the students choose which tasks they will perform.
 However, learning could be supported more smoothly if students were able to set goals and learning paths more prominently by themselves.
-Pupils collect points from the tasks, but the points-system is quite narrow and limited way of rewarding the student.
-The rewarding systems could be developed to be more versatile in order to help the student to reflect own progression more extensive and systematic way.
-The feedback could also be more versatile since, in many tasks, students do not see their own false answer from the same view as the feedback, so they need to switch between two different views.
-It would also be important to tell what went wrong in the task, instead of just delivering the right answer.
-With broader feedback student can start reflecting on one's own performance and think what could be done differently next time in order to solve the task.
+Pupils collect points from the tasks, but they are not very motivating.
+The rewarding systems could be developed to be more versatile.
+The feedback could also be more versatile since, in many tasks, students do not see their own false answer from the same view as the feedback, so they needs to switch between two different views.
+It would also be important to tell what went wrong in the task and how to solve it, not just delivering the right answer.